marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

 <!--
+ YOU MUST FILL OUT THE ENTIRE FORM TO REPORT A BUG THIS FORM IS FOR BUG REPORTS ONLY

  Remember not to include personal data as this is public.
  Take a look at https://git.mdns.eu/nextcloud/passwords/wikis/Administrators/App-Debugging to get all information.
 -->